Kiyotoko/vault-sek2/Klasse 11/Englisch/Tasks.md

 ## 2023-03-08

-- Title: Lana del Rey's Speech at the "Billboard Women in Music" event
+- *Title*: Lana del Rey's Speech at the "Billboard Women in Music" event
-- Speaker: Lana del Rey's
+- *Speaker*: Lana del Rey's
-- Where and when: at the "Billboard Women in Music" event in Los Angeles, March 1st 2023
+- *Where and when*: at the "Billboard Women in Music" event in Los Angeles, March 1st 2023
-- Occasion: She have won the „Visionary Award“
+- *Occasion*: She have won the „Visionary Award“
-- Topics: COVID, her first album, her fans and supporters
+- *Topics*: COVID, her first album, her fans and supporters
-- Main aim: giving thanks to her fans
+- *Main aim*: giving thanks to her fans

 - - -

 1. State what the "American Dream" means to the four people on your worksheet.
 	- The American Dream means that you can reach anything and fulfill their dreams.
-1. State the similarities and differences of their concept of "The American Dream"
+2. State the similarities and differences of their concept of "The American Dream"
 	- They think different about the way to fulfill their dreams.
 For example, Tyra Banks think that the american dream can be fulfilled with hard work and determination.
 In opposite,

 ## 2023-03-15